x

 See it Now

 If you want to see the last bits of unaltered nature, you're too late.
-Everything has changed everywhere.
+Everything has changed everywhere, just over the past thirty years.
 If you want to see what's left, the fragmented tattered remnants of the "old" ecosystem that remains, you'd better get going right now.

 This planet's remaining bits of its classic and ancient ecosystems are going to be completely gone, completely transformed, within 20 years at the very latest.
 They are being stripped of life right now.
 Within 20 years there will not be one spot on the planet that has not been radically altered by the radical changes the weather and the seasons are undergoing.
 If you want to see the last remnants of the old natural world, you better see them now.

-If you want to see the environment that created and nurtured your fundamental physical and perceptive assets, you better get in-shape and get-out now.
+If you want to see the environment that created and nurtured your fundamental physical and perceptive assets (a very long time ago), you better get in-shape and get-out now.
 Fitness, the way I approach it, is all about building a bridge to perception.

 The disappearing Skill Sets